appsmithorg/appsmith-docs/README.md

 ## Help Center

 * Have a look at our [FAQs](https://docs.appsmith.com/faq), and you might find your questions answered there;
 * Looking for specific information?
-Try the[ Widget Reference](https://docs.appsmith.com/widget-reference), [Framework Reference](https://docs.appsmith.com/function-reference) or [Datasource Reference](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases#supported-databases)  ;
+Try the [Widget Reference](https://docs.appsmith.com/widget-reference), [Framework Reference](https://docs.appsmith.com/function-reference) or [Datasource Reference](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases#supported-databases)  ;
-* See our guides and tutorials on[ YouTube](https://www.youtube.com/appsmith);
+* See our guides and tutorials on [YouTube](https://www.youtube.com/appsmith);
-* Report bugs with Appsmith through[ Github issues](https://github.com/appsmithorg/appsmith/issues).
+* Report bugs with Appsmith through [GitHub issues](https://github.com/appsmithorg/appsmith/issues).

 Still, having trouble?
 We want to help!
-Reach out to us on[ Discord](https://discord.com/invite/rBTTVJp) to get support and ask questions on our [community forum](https://community.appsmith.com/).
+Reach out to us on [Discord](https://discord.com/invite/rBTTVJp) to get support and ask questions on our [community forum](https://community.appsmith.com/).